infinitered/gluegun/docs/runtime.md

 3. Maybe you want to run several command in a row.
 4. Maybe this is your program and you don't like strangers telling you how to code.

 Bottom line, is you get to pick.
-It's yours. `gluegun-core` is just glue.
+It's yours. `gluegun` is just glue.

 # Tokens